Overview

 The processor has these responsibilities:

-- retrieve a certain number of unclaimed, pending jobs from the Postgres database
+- retrieve a certain number of unclaimed, pending jobs from the database

 - run the defined job handlers for each job